castep-docs/workshop/docs/workshop/01_bonding.md

 	* Find the section of the file which monitors the SCF loop and the approach to convergence.
 How many SCF iterations did it need?

-7. Copy the output files `Si2.castep` and `Si2.den_fmt` to the local machine using `sftp`.

-8. Visualisation of the charge density
+7. Visualisation of the charge density
 	* ### Jmol
 	Jmol can also be used to view the isodensity map, open the `.castep` file by dragging and dropping the `Si2.castep` file into the Jmol window.